 Nebraska’s 2017 wide receiver class was good.
 The quality was there.
 Three commitments - three four-star prospects.

 But another one or two could have been taken.
-Nebraska will only have one scholarship wide receiver departing after the 2017 season, but the Huskers will likely be taking three in 2018.
+Nebraska will only have one scholarship wide receiver departing after the 2017 season, but the Huskers will likely be taking a healthy number in 2018 class at the position - likely four.

-Fuller has yet to visit Nebraska but plans to do so over the spring/summer.
+Fuller has yet to visit Nebraska but plans to do so over the summer.

 "Coach Dubs (Keith Williams) is one of the best WR coaches around and I'm excited to play for him.
 He has a great reputation as a coach and I know he'll be able to develop me as a player.
 I think everything just fits for me there.
 The offense fits me and like I said, the main thing is my comfort level with the coaches.
 I want to be around those guys and no one was recruiting me harder so that showed me a lot."

-http://www.scout.com/player/214524-tommy-bush?s=204 Approaching 20+ offers, Schertz (Texas) Samuel Clemens wide receiver Tommy Bush added Nebraska to his choices last week.
-The 6-foot-5, 190-pound prospect is quickly becoming one of the most sought after wide receivers in the country the last two weeks.
+Approaching 40+ offers, Schertz (Texas) Samuel Clemens wide receiver Tommy Bush added Nebraska to his choices in February.
+The 6-foot-5, 190-pound prospect quickly this spring became one of the most sought after receivers in the country.

 “As a family we are carefully observing each offer and we are not going to commit immediately.
 There are no favorites and we are considering every option.”
 “It is really only God’s work," Bush told Scout.com's Greg Powers over the weekend.
 "I give all glory to him.
 I work hard, I stay humble.
 I am just appreciative of the opportunity I am given."

-Joining Nebraska are schools such as Florida State, Baylor, TCU, Oklahoma State, Oregon and Michigan State to offer the Texas prep.
+Joining Nebraska are schools such as Florida State Baylor, TCU, Alabama, LSU, Oklahoma State, Oregon and Michigan State to offer the Texas prep.